-M/Y LA PINTA: An ideal size for cruising the waters of the Galápagos.
-The M/Y La Pinta has elegant public areas feature a stylish and modern atmosphere, with plenty of natural light and a nautical touch.
-All 24 outside cabins are on the upper deck and offer panoramic windows.
+M/Y LA PINTA: An ideal size for cruising the waters of the Galápagos, the M/Y La Pinta has elegant public areas that feature a stylish and modern atmosphere, with plenty of natural light and a nautical touch.
+All 24 outside cabins are on the upper deck and offer panoramic windows and private bathrooms.
 Twin beds are convertible to one queen bed.
-La Pinta is family-friendly offering 6 connecting cabins and 4 triple cabins.
-Only 3 cabins are available for Single occupancy.
-In-room features include individual AC control, security box, telephone with direct international dialing, generous storage and desk.
+La Pinta is family-friendly, offering 6 connecting cabins and 4 triple cabins.
+In-room features include individual AC control, security box, telephone with direct international dialing, storage area, safe and desk.
 Outlets allow guests to charge photo/video equipment and personal electronics.
 Fine cotton linens, down duvets, choice of pillows, biodegradable amenities, spacious hot water showers, hair dryer and plush towels will make you feel at home.